Mitt Romney’s Plan to Gut Social Security and Medicare

 “30% of Iowans reported that they had stopped taking medication as prescribed due to cost in 2017.
 The situation has only gotten worse since then,” said Iowa Alliance president Mike McCarthy.
 “Americans pay the highest prescription drug prices in the world and we seniors bear the biggest burden.”

 “While the president and Senator Joni Ernst (IA) say they care about this issue, neither has taken real action,” added Jan Corderman, Recording Secretary of the Iowa Alliance.
 “Trump used to say that Medicare should negotiate prices, but he threatened to veto H.R.
-3, a strong drug price negotiation bill passed by the House of Representatives, within hours of its passage in December.”
+3, a strong drug price negotiation bill passed by the House of Representatives, within hours of its passage in December.”see also:

 The Alliance for Retired Americans